Advancing Aspect-Based Sentiment Analysis through Deep Learning Models

 where $pos$ represents the position of a word within a sentence, while $i$ signifies the $i$th dimension of the embedding, with the embedding dimension denoted as $d_{model}$.
 Subsequently, the combined vector of the embedding and positional encoding for the input sentence serves as the input to the transformer.
 The transformer computes attention weights according to the following procedure:

-where ${\bf Q}$, ${\bf K}$ and ${\bf V}$ represent the query, key and value matrices with dimensions $d_k$, $d_k$ and $d_v$, respectively.
-Usually, a transformer employs a multi-head attention mechanism to project the query, key and value matrices $h$ times to provide improved internal contextual associations.
-The mathematical expression for this process is as follows:

-where ${\bf W, W}_Q, {\bf W}_K$, and ${\bf W}_V$ indicate weight matrices of the self-attention mechanism.
+where ${\bf Q}$, ${\bf K}$ and ${\bf V}$ represent the query, key and value matrices with dimensions $d_k$, $d_k$ and $d_v$. ${\bf W, W}_Q, {\bf W}_K$, and ${\bf W}_V$ indicate weight matrices of the self-attention mechanism.
 Next, the transformer encoder applies two normalization layers to extract deep features of the context.
 Consider ${\bf Z}_{out}$ as the result matrix generated by the transformer encoder, and its formulation can be expressed as follows: